medplum/medplum/packages/docs/docs/fhir-datastore/resource-history.md

 # Resource History

 The Medplum backend stores every version of a resource, allowing you to easily track changes over time.
-Resource history can be viewed in the Medplum App or by accessing the `\_history` endpoint.
+Resource history can be viewed in the Medplum App or by accessing the `/_history` endpoint.

 ## Accessing History in the Medplum App